 Damaged “Hero” Nemo helmet in Outfitting Room set at Disney Studios, 1954; Restored Nemo in private collection, circa 1990’s.

-I was no stranger to this type of work but I still felt a little awestruck at the task.
+I was experienced with this type of metalwork but I still felt a little awestruck at the task.
 This was a genuine Disney 20,000 Leagues artifact: one of only four Crowntop Crew Diver helmets known to still be in existence, and an ultra-rare underwater stunt version at that.
 Everything I’d learned in my years of producing functional replicas of the Disney diving apparatus would now factor into restoring an authentic helmet.
 I felt like I was holding history in my hands.
 I proceeded slowly; with great caution and much aforethought prior to performing each operation.

 Carefully straightening bent metal with needlenose pliers: padded with tape to prevent marring the original finish.

 In all, the restoration took several months.
 Special efforts were made to preserve the aged patina and original SFX paint, while returning the damaged metal artwork to its original shape.
 Whenever possible, missing pieces were replaced with authentic vintage parts.
-No fiberglass or resin facsimiles were used.
-The metal “crown” was handmade using the authentic Disney Crowntop helmet in Leon Lyons’ museum collection as a reference (Thanks Leon!) and fit perfectly into the trace marks left over from the original when installed.
+The exhaust valve and brass brail straps are the correct type; the brail nuts were handmade per original specs.
+The hoses are vintage originals (not modern reproductions) cut to the correct length and installed as per the originals.
+The spools are pure unobtanium!
+Actual vintage bakelite spools; not modern lathe-turned plastic reproductions.
+No fiberglass or resin facsimiles of any kind were used.
+The copper “crown” was handmade using the authentic Disney Crowntop helmet in Leon Lyons’ museum collection as a reference (Thanks Leon!) and fit perfectly into the trace marks left over from the original when installed.

 I also asked what should be done with the helmet after it was restored.
 Most said if it could be dived, it should be.
 Again, I agreed; the purpose was to make it serviceable so people could see it in operation.
 So the restoration was both cosmetic and functional.
 On Sunday, October 12, 2008, we did our first test dives in the pool and the helmet passed with flying colors.

-Then, on November 1, 2008, we took everything to the ocean and photographed it in its intended environment: under the sea.
+Then, on November 1, 2008, we took everything to the ocean and photographed the restored Lost Helmet in its intended environment: under the sea.
 That event marked the first time any of the authentic Disney 20,000 Leagues diving gear was returned to service in the fifty-four years since the movie was made.